THUwangcy/ReChorus/src/README.md

-If the training procedure is more complicated, you can inherit other functions in *BaseModel* (e.g. `loss`, `get_neg_items`,  `customize_parameters`...), which needs a better understanding about [BaseModel.py](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py) and [BaseRunner.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py).
-You can also reimplement a new runner class to adapt to different experimental settings.
+If the training procedure is more complicated, you can inherit other functions in *BaseModel* (e.g. `loss`, `get_neg_items`,  `customize_parameters`...), which needs a deeper understanding about [BaseModel.py](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py) and [BaseRunner.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py).
+You can also implement a new runner class to accommodate different experimental settings.